OHDSI/Broadsea/README.md

 #### LDAPS (LDAP over SSL or secure LDAP)

-To use a secure LDAP instance, add your cacerts file to ./cacerts within the Broadsea directory.
+To use a secure LDAP instance, overwrite the blank ./cacerts within the Broadsea directory with your own cacerts file.
 WebAPI can then leverage it for LDAPS.

 ### Atlas/WebAPI from Git repo